google/dawn/docs/tint/gen.md

 {
   /* An override for the output file name for the target */ "OutputName": "name",
+  /* An additional condition for building this target */ "Condition": "cond",
   "AdditionalDependencies": {
     "Internal": [
       /*